-This guide for planning your vacation to Disneyland and Disney California Adventure offers tips and tricks for dining, saving money on tickets, best hotels, experiencing seasonal events like Christmas & Halloween, and more.
-We also cover what’s happening in 2019 once Star Wars: Galaxy’s Edge opens.
-(Last updated December 5, 2018.)
+Our Disneyland and Disney California Adventure vacation planning guide offers tips and tricks for dining, saving money on tickets, best hotels, experiencing seasonal events like Christmas & Halloween, and more.
+We also cover what’s happening in 2019, plus a prediction for the Star Wars: Galaxy’s Edge grand opening date.
+(Last updated January 26, 2019.)

 Speaking of Disneyland’s younger sibling in Florida, I know a lot of Walt Disney World fans never visit Disneyland Resort, basically, because it’s smaller, not as isolated from the real world, etc. Likewise, a lot of non-fans who are considering a Disney trip as a once-in-a-lifetime, rite of passage vacation for their kids default to Walt Disney World.
 In our Why Every Disney Fan Should Visit Disneyland post, we debunk the myth that Walt Disney World is far superior.